RadiologyInfo - The radiology information resource for patients

 Benefits

-• Needle biopsy is a reliable method of obtaining tissue samples that can help diagnose whether a nodule is benign or malignant.
+• Needle biopsy is a reliable way to obtain tissue samples that can help diagnose whether a nodule is benign (non-cancerous) or malignant.

 • A needle biopsy is less invasive than open and closed surgical biopsies, both of which involve a larger incision in the skin and local or general anesthesia.

-• Generally, the procedure is not painful and the results are as accurate as when a tissue sample is removed surgically.
+• Generally, the procedure is not painful.
+Results are as accurate as when a tissue sample is removed surgically.

 Risks